-Changes in climate and raising CO2 levels do not only affect the potential extent of croplands, but also the productivity in existing cultivated areas.
+30 Changes in climate and raising CO_2 levels do not only affect the potential extent of croplands, but also the productivity in existing cultivated areas.
 Thus, the global aggregate productivity of croplands is much more sensitive to increasing GHG concentrations and the changes in potential yield are not proportional to the increase in cultivated area.
 When fully accounting for the CFE and utilizing all land resources, production can be increased by a factor ranging between 3.5 and 5.
 When excluding protected areas, this factor still ranges between 2.8 and 4 (Fig. 5a,b).
 The largest yields are simulated for the high concentration scenario and by 2100, yields are more than 40 % larger for RCP8.5 than for RCP2.6, while the cultivated area is only about 8 % larger.
 Furthermore, global crop production depends strongly on irrigation.
 Global yields are 16 % larger in the simulations with than without irrigation while the cultivated area is only about 3 % larger.

-To estimate how the changes in productivity relate to future food security, the simulated crop yields can be used to obtain a rough estimate of the supportable population sizes ( $K{hum}$ ; Sec.
+- To estimate how the changes in productivity relate to future food security, the simulated crop yields can be used to obtain a rough estimate of the sustainable population sizes (K{hum}; Sec.
 4).
-When assuming the full benefit of the CFE, the largest $K{hum}$ is given for RCP8.5.
-In the respective simulations, the global food supply can roughly be quadrupled during the 21st century, which places the respective $K{hum}$ at about 27bn people (22bn when excluding protected areas).
-The lower GHG concentrations in the RCP2.6 simulation decrease Khum by almost 8bn, as compared to RCP8.5, a number larger than the planet's current population.
-Here, the results seem to suggest that the high concentration trajectory is favourable with respect to food production, however, this is only the case if the CFE is as efficient as simulated by the MPI-ESM.
+When assuming the full benefit of the CFE, the largest K{hum} is given for RCP8.5.
+In the respective simulations, the global food supply can roughly be quadrupled during the 21st century, which places the respective K{hum} at about 27bn people (22bn when excluding protected areas).
+The lower GHG concentrations in the RCP2.6 simulation decrease K{hum} by almost 8bn, as compared to RCP8.5, a number larger than the planet's current population.
+This suggests that the high concentration trajectory is favourable with respect to food security.
+However, this is only true for the most optimistic assumptions with respect to the CFE.
 When assuming no benefits due to increasing levels of CO2, the maximum crop yield is much smaller for all scenarios and the global food production can only be increased by a factor of about 2.5 (Fig. 5c,d).
-Furthermore, the maximum crop yield is reached when the extent of croplands has adjusted to present-day conditions and none of the simulations shows an increase after 2030.
-The effect from omitting the CFE is strongest for the high concentration scenario and the respective $K{hum}$ is reduced by about 12bn (as compared to the RCP8.5 simulation including the CFE).
-Most importantly, after 2030, the RCP8.5 scenario exhibits a decline in yields and towards the end of the simulation it produces the smallest Khum of any of the simulations that account for irrigation.
-Here, the simulations provide strong evidence that, even with an optimized irrigation practice and the resulting irrigation-precipitation feedbacks, future increases in precipitation do not meet the additional water requirements due to increasing temperatures.
-Thus, the simulated changes in climate may not lead to a loss in the total cropland area but they are detrimental to global yields.
-Given the high level of uncertainty connected to the CFE, the range of climatic conditions that are favourable for food production is likely limited to the conditions resulting from the RCP4.5 scenario.
+Furthermore, the maximum crop yield is reached when the extent of croplands has adjusted to present-day conditions and none of the simulations shows an increase after 2030. - 15

+The effect from omitting the CFE is strongest for the high concentration scenario and the respective K{hum} is reduced by about 12bn (as compared to the RCP8.5 simulation including the CFE).
+Most importantly, after 2030, the RCP8.5 scenario exhibits a decline in yields and towards the end of the simulation it produces the smallest K{hum} of any of the simulations that account for irrigation.
+Here, the simulations provide strong evidence that, even with an optimized irrigation practice and the